utsav0/daily-dev-tips/src/pages/posts/css-only-tooltips-alternative.md

 We made some [`CSS` only tooltips](https://daily-dev-tips.com/posts/css-only-tooltips/).
 And the cool part about being a developer is there are always different ways to do it.
 I got feedback that the data attribute was also an excellent alternative, so I decided to rebuild my ones.

-And it is indeed a neet way of doing so.
-It's a cleaner code, and with this one, we don't have to define a fixed width.
+And it is indeed a neat way of doing so.
+It's a cleaner code; with this one, we don't have to define a fixed width.

 ## HTML Structure